TheBombSquad/GxUtils/README.md

 are " 0" or "_0".
 Select the texture in the Textures tab (Texture 1, Texture 2, etc), and press the Import button.
 Make sure you do not have any specific mipmap level selected.
 Select the file, then select the file format.
 All of the files should be imported as the respective mipmap levels.
-If you have any issues, make sure tha the files are properly named, and in the correct order.
+If you have any issues, make sure that the files are properly named, and in the correct order.

 If you do not wish to import mipmap levels, and would rather have GX Model Viewer generate them, import the texture as you normally would.
 Just ensure that the filename does not end in " 0" or "_0", or only one mipmap level